Today I’m going to be answering the question ‘does diet cause acne’ and other common queries surrounding diet and acne.

 - Avoid processed food that contains ingredients you don’t recognise

-- Gluten free as much as possible (quinoa, buckwheat and brown rice are fine)
+- Gluten/grain free as much as possible (quinoa and amaranth are fine)

 - Reduce alcohol consumption